-Probiotics are essential to help balance hormones.
+Probiotics are essential to healthy gut bacteria help balance out stress levels, hormone levels and hormones out.
 A high-quality probiotic supplement is a really good idea to take, especially if you don’t like probiotic-rich foods such as:

 Certain cheeses, like mozzarella, also contain beneficial bacteria and can be considered a healthy probiotic food, as noted in a 2012 study in the Journal of Dairy Science.

-Your liver is the primary organ that breaks down and rids the body of excess estrogen, a common cause of hormonal imbalance.
-Therefore, you need to support the liver with supplements like turmeric, vitamin C, and alpha-lipoic acid.
+Your liver is the hormone balance and primary organ that breaks down and rids the body of excess estrogen, a common cause of hormonal imbalance.
+Therefore, you need supplements to balance hormones support immune function of the thyroid gland and liver with supplements like turmeric, vitamin C, and alpha-lipoic acid.

 Eat plenty of vitamin C-rich foods like oranges and strawberries.
 Cook with turmeric, take a turmeric supplement or drink golden milk.
 As far as alpha-lipoic acid goes, you’ll get the most from a supplement, but you can also eat the following:

 - Organ meats